usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 For example, the property name "marking" might identify some information sensitivity classification scheme for the context data field, while the property name "label" might refer to a textual label for the context data field.

 In OSCAL, many data fields have pre-defined names defined in the OSCAL namespace `http://csrc.nist.gov/ns/oscal`, which is the default value for the namespace when no namespace is provided.
 These pre-defined property names provided for standardized naming of properties, which can be recognized by multiple consumers to have a consistent meaning.
-The namespace can be omitted when using an OSCAL define pre-defined property name.
+The namespace can be omitted when using a property name pre-defined by OSCAL.

 For example, the OSCAL SSP model's system characteristics data field has a pre-defined property name `data-center` \[[XML](/reference/latest/system-security-plan/xml-reference/#/system-security-plan/system-characteristics/prop)\] \[[JSON/YAML](/reference/latest/system-security-plan/json-reference/#/system-security-plan/system-characteristics/props)\].

 OSCAL content authors need to determine whether to use a pre-defined property name in a given situation or to define their own name in their own namespace.
 To view existing property names, review the model index \[[XML](/reference/latest/complete/xml-index/#/prop)\] \[[JSON/YAML](/reference/latest/complete/json-index/#/props)\].

-New pre-defined names will be added to OSCAL over time on an as-needed basis.
+New pre-defined names will be added to OSCAL over time as needed.
 To suggest or request the addition of a new pre-defined name in the OSCAL namespace, please [open an issue](https://github.com/usnistgov/OSCAL/issues/new?assignees=&labels=User+Story%2Cenhancement&template=feature_request.yaml) in the OSCAL GitHub repository.

 #### Value

-A property's *name* defines a data set, while the property's *value* provides the specific member of that set.
-A data sets for a given name may contain a set of identifier reference values, an enumerated set of values, or allow for open ended values.
-Part of defining a new namespaced property name is defining the value space of the allowed values.
+A property's *name* defines a value space, while the property's *value* provides a specific member of that value space.
+The value space for a given name may contain a set of identifier reference values, an enumerated set of values, or allow for open-ended values.
+Defining the rules for allowed values in a value space is a critical part of defining a new property name within a given namespace.

 Many of the OSCAL pre-defined property names have a constrained set of values.
 The allowed values may be further constrained by the context data field.
 Which values are allowed depends on the context of use, name and namespace of the property.
 The constraints for these properties are defined within the [OSCAL Metaschemas](https://github.com/usnistgov/OSCAL/tree/main/src/metaschema).
 Where applicable, a given Metaschema defines the `allowed-values` that can be used for a property name in a given context of use.
 The properties that are extensible are defined with an `@allow-other=yes` attribute in Metaschema.